This post was updated on Oct 14, 2023

-Most people desire some things that are out of their reach, and it’s no different with romantic relationships.
+Most people desire things that are out of their reach, and it’s no different with romantic relationships.
 People who are unattainable often spark others’ interest.
 They’re hard to get and many people enjoy the chase.
-This attraction may even verge on obsession, as the chase gets more and more intensified, the more the object of your affection slips away.
+This attraction may even verge on obsession because the chase gets more and more intensified the more the object of your affection slips away.

-An unavailable person may exhibit love avoidant characteristics, could be in a relationship, or might not be interested in pursuing a committed relationship at all.
-Either way, being attracted to someone you can’t have can be deeply hurtful, especially if this is a repeating pattern.
-Therefore, it’s important to discover why unattainable people appeal to you, how to recognize that a person is unavailable, and how to break the pattern.
+An unavailable person may exhibit love avoidant characteristics, they could be in a relationship, or they might not be interested in pursuing a committed relationship at all.
+Either way, being attracted to someone you can’t have can be deeply hurtful, especially if this is a repeating cycle.
+Therefore, it’s important to discover why you are attracted to unavailable people, and how to break the pattern.

 Does Being Unavailable Make You More Attractive?

 Do you find yourself longing for people who slip out of your grasp?
 Are you more intensely drawn in the more they pull away?
+Do you crave deep intimacy but settle for emotional unavailability in a relationship?
 This is more common than you may think.

 While not everyone will experience this, some people consistently gravitate toward those who aren’t interested in their romantic advances.
-They keep pursuing the same person despite knowing that the chances of an actual relationship are slim.
+They keep pursuing the same kind of partner, despite knowing that the chances of an actual relationship are slim.

-When you consider this, you could argue that unavailability does make you more attractive in the eyes of some people.
+This causes us to wonder if being aloof or unavailable makes one more attractive.
 Some may even take advantage of this by making themselves appear unavailable in a game of hot and cold.

 Why Are Unattainable People Attractive?